Delicious marinated Flank Steak with a sharp, herby Chimichurri Sauce.

 Follow these simple steps and you will be rewarded with the most delicious steak EVER!!!!!!!

-It’s worth mentioning, you could use any cut of steak to make this but the flavour of the flank or skirt steak really makes this something special.
+It’s worth mentioning, you could use any cut of steak to make this but the flavour of the skirt or flank steak really makes this something special.
 Also, it’s a good idea to call ahead to your butcher to make sure they have some on hand and haven’t minced it all though.

 The chimichurri sauce is a beautiful tangy addition.
 You can make this spicy or not too.
 I like a little bit of chilli in mine.
 We normally have this with flatbread, lettuce and sour cream to make wraps or fajitas.
-And this time I added a caramelised onion and capsicum salsa which worked really nice as well.
+This is great served with my Chunky Roasted Tomato Salsa too.

 Now, go forth and grill! 🙂